-My toddler also won’t sit still for too long.
+My toddler also won’t sit still for too long (unless it’s to do this animal tape rescue thing from Busy Toddler– seriously, a favorite!).
 So while we do watch a couple paw patrol episodes (you can learn from paw patrol, I swear!) it doesn’t really break up the day too well (or tire her out!)

-Instead these rainy day games are random as eff, require little to know preparing and at least help keep my sanity when we’re stuck inside.
+Instead these rainy day activities for kids are random as eff, require little to know preparing and at least help keep my sanity when we’re stuck inside.